 What is the natural variability in SAV cover, composition, and turnover at intertidal wetland sites around the delta (site-level)?

-Do the dynamics of SAV cover, composition, and seasonal turnover differ by wetland location within the Delta (Landscape-level)?

 Are SAV cover, composition, and turnover related to delta outflows?

 How do SAV cover, composition, and turnover respond to restoration of intertidal wetland sites?